About BSS Guardian™

 Who uses BSS Guardian™?

 Commercial real estate operators, corporate occupiers, data centers, educational institutions, law firms, transportation operators, and public-sector facilities.
-The common need across these audiences is responsibility for the safety of building occupants combined with regulatory or fiduciary exposure if preparedness can’t be demonstrated.
+The common need across these audiences is responsibility for the safety of building employees combined with regulatory or fiduciary exposure if preparedness can’t be demonstrated.

 Is BSS Guardian™ compliant with OSHA emergency action plan requirements?